Xadeck/Registerer/README.md

 ```
 One very interesting benefit of this approach is that client code can
 extend the supported types without editing the base class or
 any of the existing registered classes.
+The code below simply test
+if a class can be instantiated with a paramater, and otherwise
+tries to instantiate without parameters:

 ```cpp
     int main(int argc, char **argv) {